Why guardrails matter

 Can I set guardrails that apply to all agents?

 Yes.
-Organization administrators can disable capabilities organization-wide in Agent Management.
+Workspace administrators can disable capabilities workspace-wide in Agent Management.
 Per-agent guardrails (like whitelists) are still configured individually.